Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 3. Unification of a single elementary particle and a single unit-field: A single particle ( )

 for the free unit-field.
+I use the conventional notations $ {\frac {\partial^2 {\psi_0}} {\partial t^2}} \equiv \ddot{\psi}_0$ and $\square \equiv {\frac {{\partial}^2 }{\partial {t^2}}} - {\nabla}^2$.
 Notice, the generalized relativistic energy-mass relation (\ref{eq3abc}) and the respective equation of motion (\ref{eq8abc}) do use the second derivatives of the free unit-field.
 The equivalent relativistic energy-mass relation and equation of motion, which are based on the first derivatives of the free unit-field, are presented in Sec.
 (3.1.2.).
-Although Eqs. (\ref{eq3abc}) and (\ref{eq8abc}) have been derived by using the particular unit-field configuration [de Broglie wave (\ref{eq2abc})], the present model assumes that Eq. (\ref{eq8abc}) does determine the unit-field configuration associated with any relativistic or non-relativistic free elementary particle that satisfies the Einstein energy-mass relation (\ref{eq1abc}).
-In other words, the generalized energy-mass relation (\ref{eq3abc}) for a free unit-field determining by the equation of motion (\ref{eq8abc}) with the initial and boundary conditions imposed is valid for the all-known free elementary particles.
+Although Eqs. (\ref{eq3abc}) and (\ref{eq8abc}) have been derived by using the particular unit-field configuration [de Broglie wave (\ref{eq2abc})], the present model assumes that Eq. (\ref{eq8abc}) does determine the all possible unit-field configurations associated with any relativistic or non-relativistic free elementary particle that satisfies the Einstein energy-mass relation (\ref{eq1abc}).
+Moreover, the generalized energy-mass relation (\ref{eq3abc}) for the unit-field configurations determining by the equation of motion (\ref{eq8abc}) with the initial and boundary conditions imposed is valid for the all-known free elementary particles.
 The value of the Einstein energy-mass given by Eq. (\ref{eq1abc}) for a free {\it{point-particle}} is equal to the generalized energy-mass determining by Eq. (\ref{eq3abc}) for the free {\it{unit-field}} (unit-wave) associated with this particle.
 Notice, Eq. (\ref{eq8abc}) is indistinguishable from the Klein-Gordon-Fock equation of the relativistic quantum field theory.
-The Klein-Gordon-Fock equation, however, describes the global infinite field of particles, while Eq. (\ref{eq8abc}) is formulated as a single-particle relativistic equation similar to the Schr{\"o}dinger equation for the unit-field of the matter (mass-energy) associated with a free non-relativistic particle.
-In other words, Eq (\ref{eq8abc}) with the initial and boundary conditions imposed describe both the unit-field configuration and its dynamics.
+The Klein-Gordon-Fock equation in the generally accepted interpretation (formulation) of the quantum field theory, however, describes the global infinite field of bosons and anti-bosons, while Eq. (\ref{eq8abc}) is formulated as a single-particle relativistic equation similar to the Schr{\"o}dinger equation for the wave-function of a free non-relativistic elementary particle of any kind.
+Equation (\ref{eq8abc}) with the initial and boundary conditions imposed describes both the unit-field configuration and its dynamics.

 In the case of a non-relativistic particle ($\mathbf{k}_0^2 << m_0^{2}$), Eqs. (\ref{eq1abc}) - (\ref{eq8abc}) may be simplified.
 The Einstein energy-mass relation (\ref{eq1abc}) is simplified to the form